OVERVIEW

 Seizure-related homolog 6 (SEZ6) is a transmembrane protein found on the cell surface of select neuronal lineage cells.1,2

-SEZ6 is selectively expressed on neuroendocrine tumors, including small-cell lung cancer (SCLC), central nervous system (CNS) tumors, and high-grade neuroendocrine carcinomas (NECs), with minimal normal cell expression.3 SEZ6 was chosen as a target for the development of novel ADCs carrying payloads designed to kill neuroendocrine tumor cells.4 ABBV-706 targets tumor cells expressing SEZ6, is rapidly internalized, and delivers a tumor-cell killing proprietary payload.
+SEZ6 is selectively expressed on neuroendocrine tumors, including small-cell lung cancer (SCLC), central nervous system (CNS) tumors, and high-grade neuroendocrine carcinomas (NECs), with minimal normal cell expression.3 SEZ6 was chosen as a target for the development of novel ADCs carrying payloads designed to kill neuroendocrine tumor cells.4 ABBV-706 targets tumor cells expressing SEZ6, is rapidly internalized, and delivers a tumor-cell killing topoisomerase 1 inhibitor (Top1i) payload.5

 DEVELOPMENT

-ABBV-706 is being investigated in a Phase 1 trial for the treatment of advanced solid tumors.
+ABBV-706 is being investigated in a Phase 1 trial for the treatment of advanced solid tumors, including small cell lung cancer (SCLC), central nervous system (CNS) tumors, and neuroendocrine carcinomas (NEC).

 CLINICAL TRIALS